Decelium/launchpad/CryptocurrencyFaucet/README.md

 ## Prerequisites

-This tutorial assumes you have already done the following:
+Before you start this tutorial you should have done the following:

 1. Installed Decelium.
 2. Created a Decelium wallet, added a user to the wallet, and added some CPU to the user's account.
 3. Installed node.js.
 4. Installed the Solidity compiler, which is done with `npm install -g solc`.
 5. Installed MetaMask.
-6. Created an Ethereum wallet, and added some GoerliETH to the wallet using Goerli faucet.
-This is most easily done with MetaMask.
+6. Created an Ethereum wallet, which is most easily done with MetaMask.
+7. Added some Goerli Testnet Ether to your Ethereum wallet, which can be done at this [faucet](https://faucets.chain.link/).
-7. Created an account on Infura.
+8. Created an account on Infura.